 When working on a cool surface in the shade, all waxes will perform their best.
 The recommended time of day to wax the car during summer is definitely in the evening, so that the car has several hours of darkness to fully dry before being exposed to the midday sun.
 However, if you are stuck between a rock and a hard place and for whatever reason you have to apply wax on a hot surface on a hot day in direct sun, a good way to improve your chances of doing a good job is to dramatically reduce the size of your work area so that you have the time to apply it properly before it sets.

 Overall, whether you are waxing your car in hot temperatures (to beautify your car) or cold ones (to protect it) there are ways around it.
 It is always recommended to wax your car at a comfortable temperature.
 If it is too hot or too cold you will find the wax could be difficult to remove or could do damage to the coat.
 You are not required to wax your car more than once a year unless it is a show car or if you live in an extreme environment.
 If however, you don’t want to do it more than once a year, just do so during the spring or the fall when the temperatures are not extreme and save yourself a headache.

-Or you could just come to our repair shops in Hamilton and Oakville – we are expecting you!
+Or you could just come to our repair shop in Hamilton – we are expecting you!

 We are located only 4 min walking South West of Tim Hortons Field and 4 min walk West of Bernie Morelli Recreation Centre.

 Since 2005, we have built a reputation for delivering exceptional automotive repair services and outstanding customer care.